 The disciples were shouting, “Hosanna to the Son of David!
 Blessed is he who comes in the name of the Lord!
 Hosanna in the highest!”
 It must have been very exciting to see the prophesy come true.

-The big parade suddenly gives way to the passion.
-I always find it difficult to go from “Hosanna to the son of David”, to shouts of “crucify him!”
+Our little parade suddenly gives way to the Blessed Passion.
+I always find it difficult to go from “Hosanna to the son of David,” to shouts of “crucify him!”
 Don’t you?

 But we are starting Holy Week, the holiest week of the year.
 From today until next Sunday we will enter into a time of remembrance and participation with Jesus in his last week on earth.

 Our participation in the Passion Gospel allows us to continue our travels with Jesus during his very last days on earth.
-We get to experience the trial, the scourging, the crucifixion, death and burial of our Lord, and we can then anticipate his resurrection.
+We get to experience the trial, the scourging, the crucifixion, death and burial of our Lord, and we can then anticipate his resurrection with much more gratitude.

 Our shouts of “Crucify him!” could be turned to “Crucify us with him!”